• Facebook

 July 1, 2025 Geoff Kettel

 201 Sutherland Dr. is one of the two Lea family settler homes still gracing Leaside (the other is 35 Heather Rd.).
-The James Lea house, built around 1909 – the “first brick house built in …more
+The James Lea house, built around 1909 was listed for sale in early June. …more

 Leaside artist Maureen Wood’s Lake Leaside stroll received an honourable mention at the Don Valley Art Club’s art show.